Germany struggles to face its own police racism | DW | 05.06.2020

 'Rotten apples' or endemic problem

-Day-to-day policing in Germany is the responsibility of the states, which each have their own recruitment and training programs, as well as their own laws.
-Some — mainly in the West German states — have already made an effort to recruit more people of immigrant background into the force.
+Day-to-day policing in Germany is the responsibility of the states, each of which have their own recruitment and training programs, as well as their own laws.
+Some — mainly in the western German states — have already made an effort to recruit more people of immigrant background into the force.

 Berlin, for its part, has just passed a new anti-discrimination law that covers all state authorities including the police, and which for the first time allows people to sue for compensation if they are discriminated against.